This is a detailed review of the Fuji X-H1

 It’s not just for for HDMI output anymore.
 F-Log can be sent straight to your SD card.

 When the X-Pro2 came out, I was one of the few reviewers who said it was a miss for Fuji to have stuck with the NP-W126(S).
-I still think Fuji was out to lunch not moving to a higher capacity battery then, and I think it’s really hurting them now.
-Battery life is one of the biggest issues with these cameras now, and with IBIS and 4K video recording, the NP-W126S is struggling so much it’s what makes the VPB-XH1 almost a requirement for me.
+I still think not moving to a higher capacity battery was a miss then, and I think it’s really hurting them now.
+Battery life is one of the biggest issues with these cameras now, and with IBIS and 4K video recording, the NP-W126S is struggling so much it’s what makes the VPB-XH1 almost a requirement.

 Hopefully Fuji takes a page out of Sony’s playbook and move on to a new battery when the fourth iteration of X-Trans is released.

 This is a tough one.
 The X-H1 is a great camera.
 The best performing camera Fuji has ever made.
 Still, it feels like a betrayal of what X Series once stood for.
 Remember that “Evolution to Revolution” graphic mirrorless fans used to shove in DSLR owners’ faces?
 It’s really starting to feel like the figure second from the right ought to be duplicated and moved to the front of the line with a gripped X-H1.
 Everything Fuji—with the exception of the F2WR lenses—has been getting bigger and heavier, and the X-H1 is obviously no exception.
 That’s not what I signed up for when I decided to “ditch the DSLR” and switch to Fuji.

 Of course they still make and sell the compact mirrorless cameras, and a quick look at the spec sheet proves we are not missing out on image quality if we choose to go smaller outside of video bit rates.
 But it’s still research and development time going towards the relatively big and heavy rather than the small and light.